nucleuscloud/setup-neosync-cli-action/README.md

 [![CodeQL](https://github.com/nucleuscloud/setup-neosync-cli-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/nucleuscloud/setup-neosync-cli-action/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-The `nucleuscloud/setup-neosync-cli-action` is a Typescript action that sets up Neosync CLI in your GitHub Actions workflow.
+The `nucleuscloud/setup-neosync-cli-action` is a TypeScript action that sets up Neosync CLI in your GitHub Actions workflow.

 - Downloads a specific version of Neosync CLI and adds it to the `PATH`.

 After you've used the action, subsequent steps in the same job can run Nucleus commands using [the GitHub Actions `run` syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun).
-This allows Neosync commands to work like they do on your local command line.
+This allows Neosync commands to work like they do on your local command-line.

 ## Usage